wehrlime/wehrli.me/README.md

 # The home of wehrli.me

-A fast and simple Node SSR server with routing and caching.
+A fast and simple Node Express SSG server with routing and caching.

 # License